Relational Local Explanations: Discussion and Future Work

-\textbf{Ensembling of feature attributions.} To improve the robustness of local and relational explanations, unsupervised ensemble techniques can be applied to the outputs of multiple runs of the explanation algorithm.
+\textbf{Ensembling of feature attributions.} To improve the robustness of local relational explanations, unsupervised ensemble techniques can be applied to the outputs of multiple runs of the explanation algorithm.
 By aggregating the outputs of multiple runs of the algorithm, we can effectively reduce the impact of any individual run that may have produced biased or inaccurate explanations.
 This approach has been shown to be effective at improving the robustness of explanations in a variety of contexts \cite{borisov2021robust}.

-\textbf{RLE limitations.} The proposed approach does not currently support the quantification of higher-order interactions between features for the relational local explanations.
-A more complex graph-based representation can be utilized for this task for future work.
+\textbf{RLE limitations.} The proposed approach does not currently support the quantification of higher-order interactions between features for relational local explanations.
+A more complex graph-based representation can be utilized for this task in future work.
 Furthermore, patches of image data should have adequate local information, and the adequacy depends on the resolution of the images.
-In our experiments using the ImageNet data set - an image usually cropped into the $224\times224\times3$ format, we observe that we can operate with up to 36-49 patches (depending on the content of an image).
-Lastly, the current implementation of the RLE framework cannot be utilized on tabular modality since tabular data has no spatial relationships \cite{borisov2021deep}.
+In our experiments using the ImageNet dataset - an image is usually cropped into a $224\times224\times3$ format, we observe that we can operate with up to 36-49 patches (depending on the content of an image).
+Lastly, the current implementation of the RLE framework cannot be utilized on tabular data modalities yet.
+Further research in this direction could focus on better leveraging hidden, and yet non-local, relationships between variables \cite{borisov2021deep}.